Q-1. What

 on-site sequestration (perhaps 65%) to compete.
 Those estimates

-are still dated and hence extremely optimistic.
+are still dated and hence optimistic.
 We expect oil

 will need to be above $170/bbl for CTL with full sequestration